gabrieldarezzo/colorizzar/README.md

 # Colorizzar

-Change the color of an image without lose alpha channnel (alpha layer)
+Change color of an image without lose alpha channnel (alpha layer)
-Altere a cor da sua imagem sem perder a camada de alpha (transparência)
+Altere a cor da sua imagem sem perder a camada alpha (camada de transparência)

 You can change the color of this [car](https://github.com/gabrieldarezzo/colorizzar/blob/master/car.png?raw=true) (Or any imagem you want)